Soft like cotton or smooth like velvet — every dress design starts with the fabric.

 Either way, silk in rich and deep colours, such as berry plum, are excellent for creating a sultry silhouette.
 And, of course, the smooth texture will feel comfortable against the skin to boot.

 This synthetic fabric is easy to care for, and it’s also relatively inexpensive.
-Additionally, many prefer it for its crease-resistant quality, especially when making T-shirts and dresses.
+Many prefer it for its crease-resistant quality, especially when making T-shirts and dresses.

 Considering how about 60% of all clothing on racks are made of polyester, it’s safe to say you cannot go wrong with this fabric.
 What’s more, polyester is available in a variety of prints, which will leave you spoiled for choice.

-For instance, you can just as easily turn a fiery red-coloured cotton/poly blend into a semi-formal cocktail dress or a long gown fit for the red carpet.
+For instance, you can just as quickly turn a fiery red-coloured cotton/poly blend into a semi-formal cocktail dress or a long gown fit for the red carpet.

 Winter style essentials almost always feature clothing made of wool.
 Indeed, wool is known for warmth and comfort, but it can also provide structure to a dress — all you have to do is pick the print wisely.